 The Minecraft video options screen with all of the options turned down to minimum quality, in order to improve performance on the Raspberry Pi's weak hardware.

 The image below shows the settings I’ve used.
 Basically… just turn everything down to the lowest setting.
-The one other setting I use is “Fullscreen: ON”, but it was difficult to take a screen capture in fullscreen.
+The one other setting I use is “Fullscreen: ON”, but it was difficult to take a screen capture in full-screen.

 9. Performance Expectations